 “Having said that,” he continued, “absolutely, there will be an acceleration of retirement of ships.
 There’s no question about that.
-I’d go so far as to say it’s highly probable you’re going to see some ships actually scrapped as opposed to just moving to secondary or tertiary markets.”
+I’d go so far as to say you’ll probably see some ships scrapped instead of just moving to secondary or tertiary markets.”

-A few days later, as Carnival prepared to disclose their earnings for the second quarter of 2020, we got a bit more information regarding the situation.
+A few days later, we got more information as Carnival prepared to disclose its earnings for the second quarter of 2020.

-A preliminary statement read, in part, “In connection with its capacity optimization strategy, the company intends to accelerate the remove of ships in fiscal 2020, which were previously expected to be sold over the ensuing years.
-The company already has preliminary agreements for the disposal of six ships which are expected to leave the fleet in the next 90 days and is currently working toward additional agreements.”
+A preliminary statement read, in part, “In connection with its capacity optimization strategy, the company intends to accelerate the removal of ships in fiscal 2020, which were previously expected to be sold over the ensuing years.
+The company already has preliminary agreements for the disposal of six ships, which are expected to leave the fleet in the next 90 days, and is currently working toward additional agreements.”

 Fewer Ships Will Be Needed For the Initial Return

 Even before news broke about the fleet reduction, Donald spoke at the webinar about conditions leading up to the decision.
 “When we start up again, every destination is not going to start at the same time,”

 Donald pointed out.
 “In the beginning, there will be fewer ships — by a lot — starting out than there were when we shut down, because all of the destinations won’t be open.
 They will open up in their own time with their own rules and regulations.”

 As a result, he previewed, “It’s going to take us some time to get back to the levels that we were at before.”

 Donald also answered questions regarding the company’s currently under-construction ships, including the highly-anticipated Mardi Gras.
 He explained that the shipyards had to deal with shelter-in-place orders like the rest of the world.